UditKarth/MentraStocks/README.md

 - "Stock tracker add ticker A-A-P-L" - Add ticker with dashes (handles transcription)
 - "Stock tracker focus on Tesla"
 - "Stock tracker add NVIDIA"

+**Note**: Invalid tickers will show an error message and won't be added to the watchlist.
+The app automatically restores your previous view after showing any error message.

 ### Managing Watchlist
 - "Stock tracker pin Apple" - Pin a stock to prevent removal